-Extensor tendinitis is inflammation of the tendons which straighten the toes.
-They run along the top of the foot and are known as the extensor tendons.
+Extensor tendinitis is inflammation of the extensor tendons which run along the top of the foot and straighten the toes.

 What can the athlete do about inflamed extensor tendons?

 Rest until the pain has gone.
 Continuing to train when the foot is painful will only make the injury worse and delay the healing.
 If it becomes chronic or the tendon degenerates then healing will take much longer.

 Apply ice of cold therapy can be applied for 10 minutes every hour initially reducing frequency as required over the next 48 hours.
 Ice can be applied in a wet tea towel or with a re-useable ice pack.
 Do not apply ice directly to the skin as it may burn.
 Once the initial painful acute stage has passed then application of heat may be more effective.

 Ensure footwear is appropriate and in particular the shoes are not laced too tightly.
 Over tightening the laces puts direct pressure over the extensor tendons in the foot.
 It may help to try a different lacing pattern.
 Running shoes are usually good for 400 miles of running and then would benefit from being replaced.